adriaaula/dada2_guidelines/README.md

 You will need the primers used in your study!

+Finally, the following scripts are written assuming that your files have sample names at the beggining separated by `_` and the pair information is written as `R1`/`R2` (e.g. `BL100101_whatever_R1.fastq`).
+We recommend you to follow this naming or otherwise dig into the scripts and change the corresponding lines.

 ## 0 - Qscore plots

 The first step in `DADA2` is to check the quality of your sequencing data.
 To do so, we provide the script `0_run-qscore.sh`, which calls the R script `0_qscore.R`.
 Basically, it creates 2 pdf files (forward and reverse) with the q score profile of your first 9 samples (or all your samples if your dataset is smaller).
 The files generated look like this: